 Forms of the disease

-According to the degree of propagation of the pathological process, it is allocated:
+According to the degree of spread of the pathological process, the following are distinguished:

-• general (generalized) hemosiderosis - to it causes an emerging (endovascular) hemolysis of erythrocytes against the background of any systemic processes.
-Gemosiderin is postponed in a spleen, red bone marrow, liver, as a result of which they acquire a rusty, brown coloring;
+• general (generalized) hemosiderosis - it is caused by intravascular (endovascular) hemolysis of red blood cells that occurs against the background of any systemic processes.
+Hemosiderin is deposited in the spleen, red bone marrow, and liver, as a result of which they acquire a rusty, brown color;

-• local (local) hemosiderosis - develops as a result of an outcast (extravascular) hemolysis.
-The accumulation of hemosiderine can be observed both in small areas of the body (in the hematomas region) and within any organ (for example, light).
+• local (local) hemosiderosis - develops as a result of extravascular (extravascular) hemolysis.
+The accumulation of hemosiderin can be observed both in small areas of the body (in the area of hematomas) and within an organ (for example, the lung).

-According to the characteristics of the clinical flow, allocate:
+According to the characteristics of the clinical course, the following are distinguished:

-Pulmonary hemosiderosis progresses and leads to disability of patients.
-It can be complicated by massive pulmonary bleeding, driving fast death.
+Pulmonary hemosiderosis progresses and leads to disability in patients.
+It can be complicated by massive pulmonary hemorrhages, leading to rapid death.

-In some cases, the deposition of hemosiderin becomes the cause of the violation of the function of the affected body and the development of structural changes in it.
+In some cases, hemosiderin deposition causes dysfunction of the affected organ and the development of structural changes in it.
 This form of hemosiderosis is called hemochromatosis.

 Symptoms

-The clinical picture of the hemosiderosis depends on the form of the disease.
+The clinical picture of hemosiderosis depends on the form of the disease.

-Pulmonary idiopathic hemosiderosis is diagnosed mainly in children and young people, characterized by periodically emerging pulmonary bleeding of various degrees of severity, increasing respiratory failure and resistant hypochromic anemia.
+Pulmonary idiopathic hemosiderosis is diagnosed mainly in children and young people and is characterized by periodically occurring pulmonary hemorrhages of varying severity, increasing respiratory failure and persistent hypochromic anemia.

-In the acute phase of the disease observed:
+In the acute phase of the disease the following are observed:

 • dyspnea;